Polymershot/Visualizing-California-Environmental-Data/README.md

 ![image](https://github.com/Polymershot/Visualizing-California-Environmental-Data/assets/69413289/b7b6236f-22a3-4783-843d-ff8be0511533)

 ## Shiny App
 It will take some time to load.
 If some elements aren't loading properly, please reload the page.
+To understand some of the more unknown terms, please take a glimpse at the information panel in the app.

 >https://polymershot72.shinyapps.io/California-Environment-Data/